any-docs/css/content/reference/values/basic-shape/inset/index.md

   - When all of the four arguments are supplied they represent the top, right, bottom, and left offsets from the reference box inward that define the positions of the edges of the inset rectangle.
 These arguments follow the syntax of the margin shorthand, which let you set all four insets with one, two, or four values.

     If a pair of insets for a dimension adds up to more than 100% of that dimension, both values are proportionally reduced so their sum equals 100%.
 For example, the value `inset(90% 10% 60% 10%)` has a top inset of `90%` and a bottom inset of `60%`.
 These values are reduced proportionally to `inset(60% 10% 40% 10%)`.
-Shapes such as this, that enclose no area and have no {{cssxref("shape-margin")}}, do not affect wrapping.
+Shapes such as this, that enclose no area and have no `shape-margin`, do not affect wrapping.

 - `<border-radius>`
   - The optional [`<border-radius>`](/reference/properties/border-radius) argument(s) define rounded corners for the inset rectangle using the border-radius shorthand syntax.